-CPV Valley is a 680 MW-facility, generating enough electricity to supply approximately 680,000 homes.
+CPV Valley is a 680 MW-facility, generating enough electricity to supply over 650,000 homes.
 The project occupies about 30 acres of a 130-acre parcel, leaving the rest of the site wild.
 The project has two structures (main building and air-cooled condenser) about 130 feet high.
 The two emissions stacks are 275 feet high (approximately the height of the nearby Orange & Rockland cell tower).

 CPV Valley focused on strong community engagement throughout the permitting process and into operations.
 Throughout the process there were many opportunities for public participation, comment, and review from residents and relevant stakeholder groups.
 CPV Valley hosted two informational open houses, along with multiple educational briefings/forums to elected officials, senior groups, first responders, civic organizations, neighbors and anyone interested.
 The purpose of these meetings was to inform the community about the project, the process and how they could become active participants.
 Throughout the process we actively informed residents about meetings, important events, and general updates about the project’s process through the media, direct mail and other channels.
 CPV Valley continues to maintain strong lines of communications with its local elected officials and facility neighbors.